-Bubble Watch: Under .500 might be no problem in 2019
+Bubble Watch: Under .500 might not be a problem in 2019

 Work to do

-UCF presents us with what might be the bubble's cleanest and most compelling "win and you're in scenario."
-Here are the givens.
-The Knights are, presumably, just barely in the field as a No. 11 or possibly even a No. 12 seed despite the fact that Johnny Dawkins' team is still searching for its first Quad 1 win of the season.
+UCF presents us with what might be the bubble's cleanest and most compelling "win and you're in" scenario.
+Here are the givens: The Knights are, presumably, just barely in the field as a No. 11 or possibly even a No. 12 seed, despite the fact that Johnny Dawkins' team is still searching for its first Quad 1 win of the season.
 Now, however, UCF is about to close the season with nothing but Quad 1 opportunities.
 The Knights finish up with games at South Florida (barely Quad 1), at Houston, at home against Cincinnati and at Temple.
 Dawkins and his team will have the chance to make their case to the committee in persuasive on-floor terms.
 (Updated: Feb.
 24)

 Temple entered its home game against Tulsa listed by Lunardi as one of the last four teams in the field, and the Owls emerged with an 84-73 win.
 Being the team that gave Houston its only loss of the season will continue to pay big dividends for Fran Dunphy's men, who can further enhance their prospects with a win against Memphis in their next game.
 Playing the Tigers on the road constitutes Temple's last Quad 1 opportunity of the regular season.
 (Updated: Feb.
 23)